gradio-app/gradio/guides/05_chatbots/06_creating-a-discord-bot-from-a-gradio-app.md

 Because Gradio's API is very flexible, you can create Discord bots that support text, images, audio, streaming, chat history, and a wide variety of other features very easily.

+# show screenshot here
 ![]()

 ## Prerequisites

-* Have a running Gradio app.
-This app can be running locally or on Hugging Face Spaces.
-In this example, we will be using the [Gradio Studio Space](), which takes in an image and/or text and generates the code to generate the corresponding Gradio app.
 * Install the latest version of `gradio` and the `discord.py` libraries:

 ```
 pip install --upgrade gradio discord.py~=2
 ```
+* Have a running Gradio app.
+This app can be running locally or on Hugging Face Spaces.
+In this example, we will be using the [Gradio Studio Space](), which takes in an image and/or text and generates the code to generate the corresponding Gradio app.

+### Step 1: Create a Discord application

 ### Step 1: Write a basic Discord app